 In addition, here is a link to Resources and Articles about Arranging a green Funeral or Natural Burial.

-Funeral homes are reporting a slow trend towards green burial services, but more funeral homes are starting to add simple burial packages to their service offerings.
-For families where a family plot had already been purchased, a direct burial can be an affordable option to conduct a burial without the expensive costs of a funeral service.
+Funeral homes are reporting a slow trend towards green burial services, but more are starting to add simple burial packages to their service offerings.
+For families where a family plot has already been purchased, a direct burial can be an affordable option for conducting a burial without the expensive costs of a funeral service.

 How much does a direct burial cost?

-A direct burial is the funeral director’s least expensive burial option.
-The cost will range depending on the funeral home, but it is fair to say that a direct burial can be arranged for in the region of $1,200 to $1,600.
+A direct burial is the least expensive option for the funeral director.
+The cost will vary depending on the funeral home, but it is fair to say that a direct burial can be arranged for between $1,200 and $1,600.

-The cost of the casket can make a difference to the final cost of the funeral.
-This does not include the cemetery fees either.
+The cost of the casket can affect the final cost of the funeral, which does not include the cemetery fees.

-A direct burial can be an inexpensive funeral option and suitable if the deceased already have a cemetery plot purchased or a family plot for burial.
+A direct burial can be an inexpensive funeral option and suitable if the deceased already has a cemetery plot purchased or a family plot for burial.

-This article explains how families can conduct their own Home Funeral or DIY Funeral without the need even to employ a funeral director.
-However, do note there are at least 10 States where funeral licensing laws do require a funeral director to be employed at some level.
-Whether to register the death certificate & obtain the necessary burial permit, transport the deceased or oversee the interment of the deceased.
+This article explains how families can conduct their own home funeral or DIY funeral without the need to employ a funeral director.
+However, do note that at least 10 States have funeral licensing laws that require a funeral director to be employed at some level, whether to register the death certificate and obtain the necessary burial permit, transport the deceased, or oversee the interment of the deceased.